toddmaustin/bringup-bench/README.md

 - **strange** - A strange C program that acts strangely in an expected manner.

+- **topo-sort** - Tolologically sorts a graph and prints the result in breadth-first order.

 - **totient** - Calculates the Euler totient function phi.

+- **weekday** - Given a year, month, and day, deterime the day of the week for the specified date.

 ## Minimal library dependencies